Himansh-Sachdeva/Target-Brazil-Ecommerce-Analysis/README.md

 - Assessing the overall impact of e-commerce on the economy

 ### **Skills Utilized:**
-SQL, Data Analysis, E-commerce and Marketing Domain Knowledge
+SQL, Google BigQuery, Data Analysis, E-commerce and Marketing Domain Knowledge

 ### **Description**:
 Through the utilization of SQL queries, I dissected Target's e-commerce data to extract meaningful insights.